 This month, in line with the upcoming holidays, we are turning this episode of Italian Table Talk into a small exchange of edible presents.
 Under the Christmas tree, you'll find Emiko's wonderful torrone sardo, made with only egg whites, honey and almonds; Giula's calzoncelli, cookies from Basilicata; Jasmines gelées, soft jelly candies.
 And my sesame brittle.
-For Christmas has to be sweet.
+Christmas has to be sweet.

 Cubbaita or Giuggiulena

 I have seen many different recipes for this sweet: with a higher sugar to honey ratio, for a harder version, or vice versa for a more chewy one; with only sesame, or with sesame and almonds; with orange zest (fresh or candied).
 I went for a medium-hard cubbaita, enriched with almonds like you would find in most places these days, but skipped the orange.
 I used this recipe as a reference.

 100g honey (thyme or other intensely aromatic variety)